keajs/kea-docs/docs/concepts.md

 })
 ```

-Eventually you want to call `addToCounter` in your React component.
+Let's skip ahead a few steps and call `addToCounter` in a React component.

-Use the `useActions` hook to yank it out of the logic:
+For this you use the `useActions` hook like so:

 ```jsx
 function BigButton () {